Private rental affordability, England and Wales: 2023

 6. Other measures of private rental affordability

-The Office for National Statistic's (ONS's) Economic activity and social change in the UK, real-time indicators bulletin includes a monthly UK measure of the affordability of new tenancies from a private supplier, Dataloft.
-This measure shows that in March 2022, the affordability ratio (26.6%) for the UK was similar to the England ratio (26.1%) published by the ONS, and has increased to 27% in August 2023.
+Our Economic activity and social change in the UK, real-time indicators bulletin includes a monthly UK measure of the affordability of new tenancies from a private supplier, Dataloft.

-Official statistics on private rental affordability for individual countries of the UK are covered in Section 8: Measuring the data.
+Official statistics on private rental affordability for individual countries of the UK are covered in Section 8: Data sources and quality.

 Nôl i'r tabl cynnwys

-Percentage of total monthly household income spent on private rent, by country and by regions of England, Financial Year Ending 2013 to 2022.
+Percentage of total monthly household income spent on private rent, by country, English region and local authority, financial years ending 2015 to 2023.

 Nôl i'r tabl cynnwys